[Part of a series called Protein Power.]

 I’ve found kale, chard, or spinach to be great choices for green smoothies, but whatever you do, do not, under any circumstances, use mustard greens.
 You’ve gotta take my word for it.
 I did that once & it was like drinking a mustard milkshake–yummy, right?

-I also added a half a scoop of Garden of Life’s raw protein powder (which added about 4 grams of protein), but I didn’t include this in the recipe below.
+I also added a half a scoop of Garden of Life’s raw protein meal replacement powder, but I didn’t include this in the recipe below.

 If you’re new to green smoothies or have a sensitive palate, try halving the amount of kale in the recipe.
 I don’t mind a little kaley flavor, but I know some people might not be crazy about it.